DrDBanner/inmanage/readme.md

 This script manages your Invoice Ninja installation (version 5 and above) by performing updates, backups, and cleanup tasks, and one more thing: Installations (Especially: [Installation Provisioning](#installation-provisioning)).
 It uses a configuration file to set up necessary environment variables and ensures required commands are available.
 On first run, it will help you set up the configuration.

+## Prerequisites

+* A running and configured webserver
+* BASH Shell
+* Credentials for the webserver and database

 ## MGM Script Installation

-Go to your base directory where the `invoiceninja` folder resides.
+Go to your **base directory** where the `invoiceninja` folder resides or shall reside.
 Then run:

 ```bash
 sudo -u www-data bash -c "git clone https://github.com/DrDBanner/inmanage.git .inmanage && .inmanage/inmanage.sh"